wravoc/harden-freebsd/README.md

 #### Verification

-To err on the safe side, the script does primitive verification of the confs flags and some directives it expects.
+To err on the safe side, the script does primitive verification of the confs flags and some directives *it expects*.
 If may error on some abnormal directives which will cause it to put in place the backup *.original files it made.
 Check the log for what setting caused the validation failure and rewrite the regular expression or make a new check.

 * Conformance of `hostname` will check that it does not start with a number.
 Although it is doable in FreeBSD it can cause trouble in some applications and networking instances
     * If you must have a hostname starting with a number simply remove the check
-* Conformance in use of capital letters in `rc.conf` where it is expected
+* Conformance in use of capital letters in `rc.conf` and `loader.conf`
 * For `/boot/loader.conf` the script strictly verifies syntax from man and `/boot/defaults/loader.conf` syntax
     * All directives must be in quotes